Skip to main content

 opts.max_size

-max_size: N - maximum response size in bytes, by default taken from the parser settings
+max_size: N - maximum response size in bytes, defaults to the scraper settings

 opts.cookie_jar